 Carbon dioxide is an acidic colorless gas that occurs naturally in the Earth’s atmosphere.
 Plants absorb carbon dioxide and release oxygen, making it integral to life on Earth.

 CO2 is harmless in small amounts, but human activity causes levels of the gas to surge.
-Writing for Forbes, chemical engineer Robert Rapier highlighted that global carbon dioxide emissions have tripled in the last 55 years, sitting at 32.3 billion metric tons last year.
+Writing for Forbes, chemical engineer Robert Rapier highlighted that global carbon dioxide emissions have tripled in the last 55 years, sitting at 32.3 billion metric tons in 2020.